TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 - [Git](https://git-scm.com) - Git is a free and open source distributed version control system
 - [GitAhead](https://github.com/gitahead/gitahead) - GitAhead is a graphical Git client designed to help you understand and manage your source code history
 - [Gitea](https://gitea.io/en-us) -  A painless self-hosted Git service
+- [Go](https://golang.org) -  Go is an open source programming language that makes it easy to build simple, reliable, and efficient software
 - [MySQL](https://www.mysql.com/) - MySQL is an open-source relational database management system
 - [Node](https://nodejs.org) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine
 - [PyCharm](https://www.jetbrains.com/pycharm/) - PyCharm is an integrated development environment (IDE) used in computer programming, specifically for the Python language